 How long have you volunteered at the Sacramento SPCA?

-What is your role (or roles) as a volunteer?
+Tell us about your role (or roles) as a volunteer?

 Do you have any animals at home?
 If so, tell us their names, species, and ages!